 My name is Jenny Hopkins and welcome to The Boiling Frog blog.
-It’s great to have you here if, like me, you care deeply about the future sustainability of small and medium-sized charities and voluntary groups which serve to support disadvantaged and vulnerable groups.
+It’s great to have you here if, like me, you care deeply about the future sustainability of small and medium-sized charities.
+These are organisations that exist to serve the disadvantaged and vulnerable.

-The Boiling Frog aims to raise important and occasionally difficult questions about the role of these vital organisations in society today.
+The Boiling Frog aims to raise important and occasionally difficult questions about the role of charities in society today.
 But it seeks to do more than that.
-I want to share with you the knowledge I have picked up over the years as a charity CEO, researching, implementing and refining the tools which may help you as a leader of your own organisation.
+I want to share with you the knowledge I have gained over years as a charity CEO – on the front line, researching, implementing and refining the tools necessary for success.

 Success didn’t come easily.
 In fact, often it felt like we were operating under almost impossible pressures.
-To survive, let alone thrive, required new thinking within the organisation itself, and – no less important – the patience and determination to create a more mutually respectful relationship with funding organisations, including public sector commissioners.
+To survive, let alone thrive, required new thinking within the organisation itself.
+No less important, the patience and determination to create a more mutually respectful relationship with funding organisations, including public sector commissioners.

-I also recognise that some of you may want more, that you may be looking for one-to-one help with issues your organisation is facing right now.
-In my capacity as an adviser to senior managers and as a trustee of two other charities, I specialise in business planning and strategy.
+I also recognise that some of you may want more.
+Perhaps you are looking for one-to-one help with issues your organisation is facing right now.
+If so, I can help.
+I specialise in business planning and strategy.
 Don’t ever underestimate the importance of getting these right.

-If you would like help on any aspect of charity leadership or governance, do please get in touch.
-Working closely and individually with your organisation is a paid-for service, but I am confident of the difference I can make so it comes at no risk to you: if by the end of our time together you are not happy with the contribution I have made to your organisation, then you pay nothing.
+If you need support on any aspect of charity leadership or governance, do please get in touch.
+Working closely and individually with your organisation is a paid-for service, but I am confident of the difference I can make so it comes at no risk to you.
+In fact, if by the end of our time together you are not happy with the contribution I have made to your organisation, then you pay nothing.
 It’s that simple.

 The Boiling Frog is about sharing an honesty about our voluntary and community sector today.
 What’s amazing about it and where it needs to start changing.
-If you like what you read here and you want to start that one-to-one conversation about turning your own organisation’s challenges into opportunities, drop me a line via the Contact page and let’s start talking.
+If you like what you read here, let’s start that one-to-one conversation about turning your own organisation’s challenges into opportunities.
+You can drop me a line now at email@example.com.

 Don't miss an article, sign up to follow our posts!